Bujos! Have you ever seen one? Bujos stands for bullet journals. They’re all over Pinterest, with beautiful designs and handwriting.

 What is a Bullet Journal?

 At its core, a bullet journal is made up of bullets.
 You know, the bulleted items you make a list with or to-do items.
-It is a sort of journal of what there is to do, a low-tech hand-made calendar, notes, thoughts, whatever – thus, the journal part.
+To clarify, it is a sort of journal of what there is to do, a low-tech hand-made calendar, notes, thoughts, whatever – thus, the journal part.
 It’s not just a calendar, most of the time.

 The problem is that most bullet journals that you see online seem to be made by people with loads of time, an itch for creativity, and an artistic edge.
 Most moms don’t have that kind of time.